Fancy2209/3D-HaxeFlixel/README.md

 - Amount of View3Ds allowed limited to `FlxG.stage.stage3Ds.length` (preformance dependent in some cases).
 Use `Flx3DUtil.is3DAvailable();` to check if a 3D Instance is available.

 ## Requirements 🟡
+- git (to install the latest version of Away3D as HaxeLib is outdated)

-- The Away3D OpenFL Library; ` openfl install away3d`
+- The Away3D OpenFL Library; ` openfl git away3d https://github.com/openfl/away3d.git`
 - Adding the Library to your Project.xml; `<haxelib name="away3d"/>`